Common Gynecologic Concerns for People Living with HIV

 Uterine fibroids are tumors, but they are almost always benign (not cancerous).
 Fibroids are made of muscle cells and other tissues that grow in and around the wall of the uterus (womb).
 Fibroids are very common in people of reproductive age who have uteruses.
 Research shows that up to 80 percent of people with a uterus will develop at least one fibroid by the time they reach age 50.

 No one knows for certain what causes fibroids.
 People whose family members have had fibroids are more likely to also have them.
 People who are very heavy (overweight) are also more likely to develop fibroids.
 It is well known that Black women are highly vulnerable to fibroids, though the reasons why are also not well understood.
-Studies show that Black women are 2-3 times more likely than white women to:
+Studies show that Black women are more likely than white women to:

 • have fibroids at all